Sunbasket markets itself as a champion of sustainability and healthful, organic food. Home Chef is more domestic, comforting, and familiar.

 Sunbasket vs. Home Chef: Meal Choices

-With a whopping 10 meal plans, Sunbasket caters to more types of diets than Home Chef.
+When it comes to eating styles, Sunbasket caters to more types of diets than Home Chef.
 Vegetarians, vegans, and followers of the paleo diet will have more luck with Sunbasket's menu.
 Both companies allow protein swaps in a majority of their kits, but Sunbasket consistently offers a broader selection of substitutions.

 Sunbasket vs. Home Chef: Creativity of Dishes